zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 06: Stack and Tab Navigators
+## Stage 06: Screens, Stack and Tab Navigators
 **Log:** January 19, 2025

 This stage involves setting up Stack and Tab Navigators in your React Native app for navigating between different screens.